-Irresistible Christmas Breakfast Enchilada Casserole is a cheesy easy breakfast casserole perfect for any meal!
-Packed with mouthwatering ingredients from newly released delicious The Weekday Lunches & Breakfasts Cookbook.
+Christmas Breakfast Enchilada Casserole is an irresistible cheesy easy breakfast casserole perfect for any meal!
+Packed with mouthwatering ingredients bringing flavors of the Southwest to the breakfast table.

 You may be scratching your head wondering why I’d be sharing a recipe for ‘Christmas breakfast’ in April.